An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 Transplantation only works with collaboration.
 To learn more about organ transplant and the people who make it possible, check out the resources below.

-- United Network of Organ Sharing (UNOS): Under contract with the federal government, UNOS is the private, nonprofit organization that manages the nation’s organ transplant system, bringing together transplant professionals and volunteers.
+• United Network of Organ Sharing (UNOS): Under contract with the federal government, UNOS is a private, nonprofit organization that manages the nation’s organ transplant system, bringing together transplant professionals and volunteers.
 The UNOS system serves as a model for transplant systems across the globe.

 Matt Zbrog